griffio/griffio.github.io/_posts/2016-06-12-Culture-Canaries-The-Interview-Coding-Challenge.md

 [Blind hiring](https://www.compose.io/articles/how-compose-uses-interviewed-com-and-slack-to-automate-blind-hiring/) is also a problem if the company is also blind to what it is asking for; these are the things we know that **we don’t know** or what **we do not like to know**.

-We don’t need better tech interviews - we need better tech companies.

 If companies treat people without empathy during recruitment what does it say about working there?

 Just like canaries exposed to harmful gases, the code challenge can provide a useful warning for interviewees to exit stage left immediately.

+We don’t need better tech interviews - **we deserve better tech companies**.

 ### Resources